suucong/Github-User-Content/README.md

 - soundfile 0.12.1

 ### 2. Architecture
-- We used MediaPipe's Gesture Recognizer to train sign language recognition model
-- Using the audiosegment, pydub, librosa, ffmpeg, and google-cloud-speech libraries, we implemented a syllable-by-syllable breakdown of a single voice file by separating it into chunks of more than a certain number of waves, and then using Google's speech to text technology to recognize the pronunciation of each syllables
+- To implement the communication function, I used Colab to train Google MediaPipe's Gesture Recognizer model through manually collected sign language images, and then saved them as task files and handed them over to Android.
+- In order to learn how the user's pronunciation differs from the standard pronunciation by syllable, we used libraries such as FFmpeg and librosa to cut the voice file delivered by Android through the server into syllables, and then passed it to the Google Cloud Speech API to get the syllable-by-syllable pronunciation.
+- I converted all functions to FastAPI, and then dockerized them, and pushed them to Docker Hub.
+After that, we deployed the server by pulling the docker image to the Virtual Machine inside Google's Compute Engine and deployed the server to communicate with Android.

 # Member
 |Member|[이서현 (Lee Seohyun)](https://github.com/bimeon)|[노수진 (Sujin Roh)](https://github.com/suucong)|[김하연 (Kim Hayeon)](https://github.com/hyhy0623)|[김예솔 (Kim Yesol)](https://github.com/yesolthee)|